Dcm05/SourceStreamTool/README.md

 The executable must be left running in order to update all data.

 # Feature Requests
-Feel free to email me at sourcessb@gmail.com for feature requests!
+Feel free to fill out a [feature request form](https://docs.google.com/forms/d/e/1FAIpQLSfelN7yE6UQMdmEjFPVqRwA8UQfZCwiILYk8GxvQOBBd6IF0w/viewform) or email me at sourcessb@gmail.com for feature requests!

 # Credits
 - Dcm05